hengenlab/musclebeachtools/README.md

 If you are sure and do not want to check plots to confirm change lplot=False (not recommended)

-# Save a modified neuron list
+# Save the modified neuron list
 mbt.n_save_modified_neuron_list(neurons, '/home/kbn/neuron_mod.npy')
 ```
 ---